bogongroverchalet/website/_articles/2017-8-8-booking-conditions.md

 ## Winter bookings terms and conditions

+{% if site.booknow %}
-The relevant terms and conditions are shown on the [booking page](https://www.trybooking.com/events/landing/1525281) (scroll down :-) ).
+The relevant terms and conditions are shown on the [booking page]({{ site.booknow }}) (scroll down :-) ).
+{% else %}
+We are preparing our terms and conditions for our next winter season, they will be released closer to when winter bookings opening.
+{% endif %}

 ## Summer private booking terms and conditions